 - a.
 A new first-year student who has failed in all the prescribed modules of the programme at the end of the first semester, is excluded from studies in the School of Engineering.
 A student who is registered for the Engineering Augmented Degree Programme and has passed only 8 credits will also be excluded. - b.
 A student who complies with all the requirements of the first year of study, is promoted to the second year of study. - c.
 A student who has not passed at least 70% of the credits of the first year of study after the November examinations, must reapply for admission should he/she intend to proceed with his/her studies.
 Application on the prescribed form must be submitted to the Student Administration of the School of Engineering not later than 11 January.
 Late applications will be accepted only in exceptional circumstances after approval by the Dean.
 Should first-year students be readmitted, conditions of readmission will be determined by the Admissions Committee. - d.
 Students who have not passed all the prescribed modules at first year level (level 100), as well as students who are readmitted in terms of Faculty Regulations must register for the outstanding first-year level (level-100) modules. - e.
 A student who is repeating his or her first year, may, on recommendation of the relevant heads of department and with the approval of the Dean, be permitted to enroll for modules of the second-year of study in addition to the first-year modules which he or she failed, providing that he or she complies with the prerequisites for the second-year modules and no timetable clashes occur.
-Students on the ENGAGE programme may, following the same procedure, be permitted to enrol for level-200 modules in addition to the level-100 modules which he/she failed providing that he/she complies with the prerequisites for the modules and no timetable clashes occur.
 Students on the ENGAGE programme may, following the same procedure, be permitted to enrol for level-200 modules in addition to the level-100 modules which he/she failed providing that he/she complies with the prerequisites for the modules at 200-level and no timetable clashes occur.
 On recommendation of the relevant head of department and with special permission from the Dean, permission may be granted to exceed the prescribed number of credits.
 The total number of credits which may be approved may not exceed the normal number of credits per semester by more than 16 credits. - f.
 Students in Computer, Electrical and Electronic Engineering, who fail a first-year module for the second time, forfeit the privilege of registering for any modules of an advanced year of study.